-8.6.4.2.2 The easiest solution would be to refurbish Bolford Street Hall.
+8.6.4.2.2.
+The easiest solution would be to refurbish Bolford Street Hall.
 This would however still have its limitations in terms of ceiling height, overall dimensions and a dated exterior.
 The Church Hall would, in that event, be left even further behind in terms of venue popularity.
 Even if it too was refurbished it would retain its outdated appearance and limited scale.
 It does however occupy a prominent and exceptionally well located site.
 It is adjacent to the main public car park in the village and is surrounded by allotments giving it the capacity to expand.
 If there was an opportunity in the future to re-provide Thaxted's community facilities the obvious solution would be to develop a large, new multi-function hall on the site of the Church Hall and the adjoining allotments.
 This could also provide an opportunity to expand car parking provision.
 The scope for such a project will depend on funding and overcoming ownership difficulties but a sale of the Bolford Street Hall site for housing development could contribute significantly to the cost.
 As far as the Neighbourhood Plan is concerned it can only enable such a scheme in planning terms in the event that financial and ownership issues can be resolved.

-POLICY TX IFS7 - Community Hall:
+POLICY TX IFS8- Community Hall

 Support will be given to the re-development of The Church Hall and adjacent allotments for a new community hall and associated car parking provided that the external design respects the location of the site adjacent to the edge of the Conservation Area.
+Similarly, in the event that such a scheme was developed, support would be given to the redevelopment of the existing Bolford Street Hall for housing providing that the design, density, layout, heights and materials were consistent with the Conservation Area status.